dali-lab/dev-resources/ios_dev_guide.md

-# (Almost) Everything you need to be an Swift iOS developer
+# (Almost) Everything you need to know to be a Swift iOS developer

 I’ve only included the essentials in this guide.
 There is certainly more to say about each topic, but after 2 years of iOS development, these are the ideas that I feel are most important.